-I live in a family where there is a rare disease.
-This is why Rare Disease Day matters
+In my family there is a rare disease: this is why Rare Disease Day matters

 Today – February 28 – is Rare Disease Day 2017.
 In this piece, our young blogger Rowan writes about her family's experience of living with a rare disease.

 Rare Disease Day this year is today, February 28th.
 The real rare disease day is actually very rare also, it is February 29th but this only happens once every leap year.
 The Scottish Parliament will be holding a reception for Rare Disease Day on 1st March and I hope to be attending with my brother, mother and father.
 You can watch a video about Rare Disease Day here:

 What is a rare disease?

 A rare disease is a disease which affects very few people.
 In the case of my brother and mother, they are the only two people in the UK suffering from Familial Cold Autoinflammatory Syndrome Type 2.
 Other facts about rare diseases are:

 - there are approximately 7,000 different types of rare diseases and disorders, with more being discovered each day,

 - 50% of those with rare diseases are children,